-In September 2017 PCMS converted to an Academy and in September 2020 converts to Ponteland Community Primary School.
+In September 2017 PCMS converted to an Academy and in September 2020 converted to Ponteland Community Primary School.
 September 2014 to August 2021 Ponteland Middle School was a National Teaching School.

 The school is accommodated in a relatively modern, 40 year old, building sitting on 15 acres.
 The classrooms with interactive whiteboards are grouped around two internal courtyards as follows: classrooms with interactive whiteboards, some with specialist features as, for example, the music room; two small instrumental practice rooms; a well equipped ICT suite; dining room; sports hall; design and technology; art; food and textiles; drama and two science laboratories.
 Outdoors, we have well maintained 9v9 3G pitch, extensive games fields, a hard play area and tennis courts.
 The 9v9 all-weather artificial turf pitch was completed in Summer 2014.
 We hold a platinum sports ‘Games Mark’ school award and have anti-bullying accreditation.
 We are committed to maintaining our middle school ethos and teaching model offering specialist teaching, setting and focus on learning and well being.

 Staff here aim to foster each child’s intellectual, physical, aesthetic, spiritual, emotional, moral and social development; help each child to learn how to learn; help each child enjoy the experience of learning and find satisfaction and a sense of achievement; enable each child to realise his or her potential through the development of the necessary skills, concepts and knowledge; develop the child’s ability to reason; help the child to pose questions and devise investigations to answer them and critically to interpret the results obtained.

 The aims of School clearly state our intention to assess pupils’ learning for the purposes of recording their achievements and of diagnosing problems and solutions.
 We totally endorse the best practice in assessment which has the following features:

 It ensures the curriculum is 21st Century, enriched and innovative;